How?

 "In all cases, it's a reminder of what sets Apple apart from other technology companies and what makes Apple stand out in a complicated world: a deep, almost religious belief in the power of simplicity."

-If we think about less is more in the context of digital success with your Salesforce CRM or Monday.com apps, we can take inspiration from Slow Productivity12 written by Cal Newport:
+If we think about less is more in the context of digital success with your apps, then we can take inspiration from Slow Productivity11 written by Cal Newport:

 As Newport goes on to say, in your everyday working life, busyness seems unavoidable: clients demand attention, managers drown you in requests.
 What matters here is how applying creativity work can still be organised better.
 Maybe that includes having shorter, better organised meetings.

-This leads us to thinking about how to bring structure to the creative process and generate best practices and say, a Salesforce CRM app that follows what can be called 'the Laws of Simplicity'.
+This leads us to thinking about how to bring structure to the creative process and generate best practices: following what can be called 'the Laws of Simplicity'.

-In writing the Laws of Simplicity, John Maeda10 created a timeless work, nearly twenty years ago, on how to simplify everything business, life and tech:
+In writing the Laws of Simplicity, John Maeda9 created a timeless work, nearly twenty years ago, on how to simplify everything business, life and tech:

 01. Reduce.
 The simplest way to achieve simplicity is through thoughtful reduction.
 This law emphasises the importance of removing unnecessary elements and complexities to focus on what truly matters.
 In the context of Fierce Reduction, this means eliminating excess features in products or services, thereby enhancing the user experience and effectiveness.

 03. Time.
 Savings in time can constitute simplicity.
 People are often overwhelmed by choices and information.
 Thus, reducing the time spent navigating complex experiences embodies Fierce Reduction.
-Simplicity applied to processes and tasks within digital innovation leads to significant time savings for both business and consumer interactions.
+Simplicity applied to processes and tasks within digital innovation leads to significant time savings for business-to-business interactions.

 04. Learn.
 Simplicity can facilitate better learning and understanding.
 This means stripping away complexity, so that individuals can focus on grasping essential concepts more effectively as features within digital platforms.
 It is Fierce Reduction.
 By first removing distractions, the core message or function becomes clearer and easier to absorb.